for-l00p/meetup_rsvp_prediction/README.md

 Predicting yes-RSVP counts for NYC-based events using data sourced from Meetup's API.

 ## Motivation

-[Meetup](https://www.meetup.com/) is a popular event-based social networking sites that aims to connect people to communities in-person through local events.
+[Meetup](https://www.meetup.com/) is a popular event-based social networking sites that aims to connect people to their local communities in-person through  events that cater to their interests.

 One of the biggest challenges of event planning is getting a realistic headcount estimation.
-Almost all of the logistical details of event planning are contingent on how many attendees are expected - most importantly, choosing on an appropriately-sized venue space.
 With the trove of past meetup event data, I thought that there might be a way to predict headcount for an event based on features of the event as well as the group hosting the event.
+I did this through both regression and classification models.

-Additionally, because there was a lot of rich information in the event descriptions, I conducted NLP analysis via topic modeling to find latent topics within the event descriptions across all categories.
+Additionally, because there was a lot of rich text information in event descriptions as well as member profiles, I used natural language processing (NLP) to conduct topic modeling on events and k-means clustering of members.

 ## Data Cleaning